hillyuan/Tianxin/README.md

 # Usage

-Tianxin should be configured and compiled together with Trilinos.
-You should download official Trilinos from https://github.com/trilinos/Trilinos and Tianxin here and then modify line 134 of the file PackagesList.cmake of Trilinos from
+As a replacement of package Panzer of Trilinos, Tianxin should be configured and compiled together with Trilinos.
+You should download official Trilinos from https://github.com/trilinos/Trilinos and put the package of Tianxin upon folder, e.g., Trilinon/external.
+Then you need modify line 134 of the file PackagesList.cmake of Trilinos from
 ```
 Panzer               packages/panzer                   PT
 ```
 to
 ```
-Tianxin               <folder of current package>        PT
+Panzer               external/Tianxin                  PT
 ```
 The Trilinos could then be compiled with current package of Tianxin.
 Pls check relevent instruction of Trilinos for details.